 Beaulieu America Bliss Carpet

-Since its humble origins in 1978, Beaulieu America has grown to become the third largest flooring manufacturer and the largest carpet-only maker in the world.
+Since its humble origins in 1978, Beaulieu America was once the third largest flooring manufacturer and the largest carpet-only maker in the world.
+Sadly, they company filed for bankruptcy in 2017 and its assets were bought by Engineered Flooring LLC.

-Bliss is their trademark registered residential carpet brand offering both wall-to-wall and carpet tile options, in either nylon, polyester, polypropylene or nylon/ polypropylene blends.
+However, their highly-regarded Bliss carpet brand is still available from some retailers with both wall-to-wall and carpet tile options, in either nylon, polyester, polypropylene or nylon/ polypropylene blends.

 But for us, the best thing about the Bliss collections is that they really straddle a whole range of design aesthetics and colors: there really is something for everyone here.